-At its core a postgraduate qualification can provide opportunity to take the next step in your career by upskilling and deepening your knowledge of a chosen field, or even launching into a new career direction.
-It may also be the catalyst for you to expand your horizons or pursue a personal ambition.
-Your motivations for postgraduate study are a useful guide when choosing which course is for you.
+A postgraduate qualification can provide an opportunity to take the next step in your career by upskilling and deepening your knowledge of a chosen field, or even launching into a new career direction.

-With this in mind, a graduate certificate or graduate diploma are valuable options to consider.
-Here are three key benefits of these courses you may not know.
+A graduate certificate or graduate diploma are valuable options to consider.
+Here are four key benefits of these courses.

-What is often overlooked about a graduate certificate or diploma is that they are embedded qualifications - meaning they will count towards the higher qualification should you decide you’d like to expand your knowledge further.
-The units studied, and by extension your time and money, can all contribute towards the completion of the higher degree.
+What is often overlooked about a graduate certificate or diploma is that they are embedded qualifications – meaning they count towards the higher qualification if you decide to upgrade to a master's.

-Graduate certificates and graduate diplomas are usually a subset of the units offered in a master’s degree, which is part of the reason they are embedded courses.
+Graduate certificates and graduate diplomas are usually a subset of the units offered in a master’s degree.

 A graduate certificate will typically offer you the essential or core units of study.
 This is a great option if you are looking to extend your existing knowledge base or upskill in a certain area.

-Building on from the graduate certificate, a graduate diploma will provide you the additional units needed to expand or deepen your knowledge in your chosen study area.
-As a guide, a graduate diploma is typically one year of full-time study or 48 credit points.
-This is equivalent to what would constitute a major at the undergraduate level.
+Building on from the graduate certificate, a graduate diploma will provide you with the additional units needed to expand or deepen your knowledge in your chosen study area.

-If you are looking to gain professional qualifications for your next job or to attain specialised knowledge and skills, then a master’s degree could be for you.
-Depending on the degree in question, you may be able to tailor the qualification to your specific interests with electives, or a research project and potentially gain entry into a PhD.
+If you are looking to gain a professional qualification for your next job or gain specialised knowledge and skills, then a master’s degree could be for you.
+Some courses allow you to tailor the degree to your specific interests with electives or a research project.

 These qualifications tend to have different entry requirements to the master's but can be considered for admission into the master’s degree upon successful completion.

 It’s important to note that not all graduate certificates or graduate diplomas have exact equivalent master’s degrees.
-Check the information for your specific course or with the faculty if you’re unsure.
+Check the information for your course if you are unsure.